How The Rock took over the Super Bowl

 Here’s our #SUPERBOWL spot that just aired with my trainer @Oprah! ????????????????♀️????????♂️ Choose your #RUNNINGMATES wisely when your about to take on the world with a smile and be the hardest workers in the room.
 Tag your WELLNESS partner and hashtag #RunningMates then let's get real and let’s get better – TOGETHER. @ww.now @oprah @athleticonatl #Oprahs2020VisionTour ????????♀️????????♂️???? ????????

 “This incredible Super Bowl presence for our Seven Bucks brand comes down to three things,” says Johnson.
-“Our hungry Seven Bucks team and their ability to execute brilliantly, our amazing partners in Fox Sports and the NFL, and finally, my passion for the game of football and showing the world that while my dream of playing in the league never came true, there’s always a silver lining in every broken dream.”
+“Our hungry Seven Bucks team and their ability to execute brilliantly, our amazing partners in Fox Sports and the NFL, and, finally, my passion for the game of football and showing the world that while my dream of playing in the league never came true, there’s always a silver lining in every broken dream.”

-All that, and he was even had a prime cameo of sorts in WWE’s commercial.
+All that, and he even had a prime cameo of sorts in WWE’s commercial.
 Always the marketer, Johnson also managed a less-than subtle nod to his Project Rock collection with Under Armour in that spot.
 The only thing missing for a Ryan Reynolds-style ad turducken was Rock telling us that his new tequila launches in March while running with Oprah, wearing Under Armour, eating some Salt & Straw ice cream, and reminding people about his and Garcia’s October Athleticon conference in Atlanta.
 Hey, if anyone could pull that off . . . .

 Well, there’s always Oscar night next Sunday.